 The Consolidated Homeless Grant (CHG) program is funded through the portion of document recording fees that are not retained locally and are transmitted to the Washington State Department of Commerce.
 Commerce distributes these funds back to counties through contracts for specific homeless housing and services.
 These grant funds are administered by the Kitsap County Housing and Homelessness Division and sub-contracted to eligible service providers.
 The funds are governed by Commerce's CHG Guidelines.
-They are authorized by RCW 43.185c.

-Grant Awards and Policy Plan
+1.4.0 Grant Awards and Policy Plan